DT6W52 - Practice Based Learning 2 (Dietitians) (2022/23)

 Balance of independent study and scheduled teaching activity

-Learners will work the same hours as a full time member of staff.
+Learners will work the same hours as a full time member of staff, all at times during the placement.
 Some flexibility may be required to allow for out of hours work.
-Learners should normally have 3 hours per week as dedicated study time.

 Learners should normally attend 100% of the practice based learning.
 If sickness results in absence from practice based learning, learners will be expected to make up an agreed number of hours or repeat the practice based learning, subject to discussion between the HEI and lead practice educator.
 This will take into account current performance and potential effects on future progression.
 Any occupational health requirements related to prolonged sickness absence should be managed through the HEI provision.